Internal globus pallidus: Direct pathway

 The GPi receives inhibitory GABAergic signals from the striatum by way of striatopallidal fibres, when a movement requirement is signaled from the cerebral cortex.
 As the GPi is one of the direct output centers of the basal ganglia, this causes disinhibition of the thalamus, increasing overall ease of initiating and maintaining movement.
 As this pathway only contains one synapse (from the striatum to the internal globus pallidus), it is known as the direct pathway.

 The direct pathway is modulated by stimulation of the GPi by the external globus pallidus and subthalamic nucleus, via the indirect pathway.

-Clinical significance
+Neurodegenerative disorders

 Dysfunction of the internal globus pallidus has been correlated to Parkinson's disease, Tourette syndrome, and tardive dyskinesia.

 The internal globus pallidus is the target of deep brain stimulation (DBS) for these diseases.
 Deep brain stimulation sends regulated electrical pulses to the target.
 In patients with tardive dyskinesia treated with DBS, most people reported more than a 50% improvement in symptoms.
 Tourette syndrome patients have also benefited from this treatment, showing over 50% improvement in tic severity (compulsive disabling motor tics are symptoms of Tourette patients).
 The GPi is also considered a "highly effective target for neuromodulation" when using deep brain stimulation on Parkinson's disease patients.

 There is seen to be only some involvement in Huntington's disease with mostly the external globus pallidus being affected.

+Animals

+In rodents its homologue is known as the entopeduncular nucleus.